Attacler/TextToAnything-Directus/readme.md

 ### RapidAPI Token

 The RapidAPI token is a requirement for the extension in order to talk with the TextToAnything API.
-We are using this API to eliminate the need for dependencies.
+We are using this API to eliminate the need for dependencies and to monitize any further developments.

 How to obtain a RapidAPI token: